Servo Revival: 2023-2024

 - PRs: total numbers of PRs merged.
 We’re now doing more than we were doing in 2018-2019.

 - Contributors: average number of contributors per month.
-We’re getting very close to the numbers of 2018-2019, even though the average can still vary in the next two months, it looks like a good number.
+We’re getting very close to the numbers of 2018-2019, it looks like a good number.

 - Contributors ≥ 10: average number of contributors that have merged more than 10 PRs per month.
 In this case we already have bigger numbers than in 2018-2019.